Masters of the Universe (1987 film): Filming

 According to director Gary Goddard, Mattel caused problems for the production crew by not paying their half of the production budget on time.
 A member of staff was forced to put lens caps on cameras on several shooting days, to prevent any more filming from taking place.
 Due to the production running out of budget, Goddard had to finance the filming of the battle scene between He-Man and Skeletor himself.
 Only Lundgren and Langella were present along with a skeleton crew, with the set's lighting made dark to emphasize the actors' presence.

 Mattel was also initially very controlling over how He-Man was depicted in the film, insisting that the character could not appear doing anything morally wrong (such as swearing or killing).
 Sales of He-Man toys dipped in the middle of production, after which Goddard noted that Mattel relaxed their rules and allowed the director to have more liberties with the character.

 During filming, Mattel held a contest for children for a chance to appear in the film.
 Richard Szponder won the competition, but his victory was announced as filming was nearing completion.
 All the scenes taking place on Earth had been shot, so Goddard cast Szponder as the minion character Pigboy, who holds Skeletor's staff as he returns to Grayskull.

 Two sound stages needed to be connected to film the interior of Castle Grayskull, with matte paintings filling in the pits of the central walk-way.
-Unhappy with Lundgren's reading of He-Man's dialogue, Goddard initially planned to have Lundgren's dialogue dubbed over by another actor, but was not permitted to do so due to contractual reasons.
+Unhappy with Dolph Lundgren's reading of He-Man's dialogue, Goddard initially planned to have Lundgren's dialogue dubbed over by another actor, but was not permitted to do so due to contractual reasons.
 Lundgren's dialogue was subsequently re-recorded and dubbed over the original footage to better meet Goddard's standards.

-Actor Frank Langella told the press he loved playing Skeletor and worked very hard to make the role as exciting as possible, remarking that it was a positive experience.
+Langella told the press he loved playing Skeletor and worked very hard to make the role as exciting as possible, remarking that it was a positive experience.

-Director Gary Goddard has revealed that the original cut featured a longer and emotional farewell scene inspired by The Wizard of Oz where Julie had individual lines with each Eternian.
+Director Gary Goddard has revealed that the original cut featured a longer and emotional farewell scene inspired by The Wizard of Oz where Julie Winston (Courteney Cox) had individual lines with each Eternian.
 The studio demanded the scene be tightened up, but the footage still exists.